Nourish - The Benefits of Prenatal Yoga

 There are many causes of a weakened pelvic floor muscle, including a previous pregnancy and birth, caesarean, your age and a lack of activity.

-Like other muscles, the pelvic floor muscle needs to be strengthened and re-strengthened after giving birth to help prevent any unwanted symptoms such as a weakened bladder (urinary/stool incontinence), sagging or prolapse of the uterus, bladder or rectum, to name a few.
+Like other muscles, the pelvic floor muscle needs to be strengthened and re-strengthened after giving birth to help prevent any unwanted symptoms.
+These include a weakened bladder (urinary/stool incontinence), sagging or prolapse of the uterus, bladder or rectum, to name a few.

-A prenatal yoga class (and even a restorative / prenatal class post-pregnancy) will help you to strengthen these muscles effectively.
-If you’re not sure about the class, you can even start practicing at home.
+A prenatal yoga class (and even a yin/prenatal class post-pregnancy) will help you to strengthen these muscles effectively.
+If you’re not sure about the class, you can even start practising at home.
 During urination, stop urinating mid-stream.
 This sensation is the contraction of the pelvic floor.
+Do this every time you pee to strengthen the muscles up.

 I must again reiterate how important it is important that you are taken through these exercises and positions by a qualified instructor.
-Certain yoga positions and poses can be incredibly detrimental to a growing baby’s health, and can be very dangerous.
-Always ensure you’re guided by a qualified instructor.
+Certain yoga positions and poses can be incredibly detrimental to a growing baby’s health and can be very dangerous.
+Certain positions and breathing patterns can block the flow of air to the baby therefore always ensure you’re guided by a qualified instructor.

 *Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention